Robinlovelace/simodels/README.md

 <!-- badges: end -->

-The goal of {si} is to provide a simple, ‘[tidy](https://dplyr.tidyverse.org/)’, and flexible framework for developing spatial interaction models (SIMs), which estimate the amount of movement between spatial entities.
+The goal of {si} is to provide a simple, [tidy](https://www.tidyverse.org/), and flexible framework for developing spatial interaction models (SIMs).
+SIMs estimate the amount of movement between spatial entities and can be used for many things, including to support evidence-based investment in sustainable transport infrastructure and prioritisation of location options for public services.

 ## Installation